sullewarehouse/ServerSetup/LSS.md

 You can change the password for a user by going to `System->Change Passwords` in the left panel

-To set a desired Hostname, the option can be found by going to `Networking->Network Configuration` in the left panel, then select `Hostname and DNS Client`
+To set a desired Hostname, the option can be found by going to `Networking->Network Configuration` then select `Hostname and DNS Client`

-You can set a static IP and edit the network by going to `Networking->Network Configuration` in the left panel, then select `Network Interfaces`
+You can set a static IP and edit the network by going to `Networking->Network Configuration` then select `Network Interfaces`

 If you get locked out of accessing Webmin because of a misconfigured ip address, you can use the following steps to configure your network interface to use DHCP using the `ip` command:
 ```
 ip link set eth0 down